 A stage instead of couches.
 Regalia instead of pajamas.
 Family and friends screaming instead of waving on Zoom.

 Finally, for the first time since December 2019, the latest graduates of the University of Florida College of Design, Construction and Planning celebrated commencement in person.

-The Spring 2021 Commencement ceremonies for DCP students took place this past Thursday and Friday inside the Exactech Arena at the Stephen C. O’Connell Center on UF’s campus.
+The Spring 2021 Commencement ceremonies for DCP students took place April 29-30, 2021, inside the Exactech Arena at the Stephen C. O’Connell Center on UF’s campus.
 A total of 344 Gators graduated from the OneDCP family and were recognized for their scholastic success and achievements.